Following a bereavement, there are a number of tasks that need to be completed, which can make an already difficult time even more stressful.

-You can also decide to deal with the estate yourself.
-However, it is a time consuming and labour-intensive process that involves complicated legal work, tax calculations, and extensive paperwork.
-Executors and Administrators are also legally responsible for administering the estate and will be personally liable for any mistakes or oversights.
+Yes, you can deal with the estate administration and probate application process yourself.
+However, it is a time-consuming and labour-intensive process that involves complicated legal jargon, tax calculations, and extensive paperwork.
+Executors and Administrators are also legally responsible for administering the estate correctly and will be personally liable for any mistakes or oversights.

 Kings Court Trust is an award-winning probate and estate administration specialist.
 We provide probate and estate administration services to people all across the UK, taking on the legal and financial responsibility when instructed to administer the estate in full.
 We will take care of all the complicated matters after death so that you can have peace of mind that everything’s under control.